mwmullins2/Parcel-Delivery-Program/README.md

 The program was written in Python 3 using the PyCharm IDE.
 It uses a self-adjusting hash table to store and manage package data.

-## Complexity Analysis
-The time complexity of the program is O(n^2), where n is the number of packages, because the algorithm needs to calculate the distances between each pair of delivery locations.
-The space complexity is O(n) because the program needs to store the package data in memory.